Why Supervision?

 My work experience:

-• counselling via a range of media (video, telephone and face-to-face)
+counselling individuals and couples via a range of media (video, telephone and face-to-face)

 Prior to qualifying as a counsellor:

-• Stay-at-home-parent, Museum Educator, Volunteers’ Management in the Third Sector, Housing Support for people living with severe and enduring mental ill health and in Community Engagement for the Fire Service and Ambulance Service
+Stay-at-home-parent, Museum Educator, Volunteers’ Management in the Third Sector, working with older people, people with dementia and people who have visual impairments, Housing Support for people living with severe and enduring mental ill health and in Community Engagement for the Fire Service and Ambulance Service